Watch our exhibition preview:

 "This show will be a must-see" - Time Out

-Ribera: Art of Violence will be the first UK show of work by the Spanish Baroque artist and printmaker, Jusepe de Ribera (1591-1652), bringing together his most sensational, shocking and masterfully composed work.
+Ribera: Art of Violence is the first UK show of work by the Spanish Baroque painter, draughtsman and printmaker, Jusepe de Ribera (1591–1652), displaying his most sensational, shocking and masterfully composed works.

-Born in Játiva, Valencia, Ribera spent most of his career in Naples, southern Italy, where he influenced many Neapolitan masters including Salvator Rosa and Luca Giordano.
+Ribera is one of the titans of Spanish Baroque art.
+Born in Valencia, Spain, Ribera emigrated to Italy as a young artist in 1606.
+He spent most of his career in Naples, where he influenced many artists including Salvator Rosa and Luca Giordano.
 He is often regarded as the heir to Caravaggio for his dramatic use of light and shadow, and his practice of painting directly from the live model.

 Press & Media - click here to view the full press release.